-That’s over $20 worth of “food.”
+Pictured above is over $35 worth of “food.”
 Multiply that times 4 festivals per year, times however many years we’ve been doing this, and we’ve spent…probably enough money to fund a 401(k) and retire from the Disney blogging game.
 And in a normal year, we would’ve bought it all knowing it’d all be awful, and written a scathing review.
-However, 2020 is anything but a normal year.
+However, 2021 is anything but a normal year.

 How does that saying go?
 “Fool me once, shame on you; fool me 37 times, shame on me.”
 In short, we aren’t buying this garbage again.
 The cuisine has bad every single festival and every single year since we started doing this in 2011.
 Maybe 2023 will be the year that finally changes.
 Probably not.
 Don’t say we didn’t warn you.

-La Classica -> Ravioli Carbonara ($8.50) – The Italy Global Marketplace is notorious for serving al dente pasta that tastes like it might’ve been prepared in a microwave.
+Grilled Chicken Ravioli ($13) – The Italy Global Marketplace is notorious for serving al dente pasta that tastes like it might’ve been prepared in a microwave.
 I mention that as context for this positive review, which found these reasonably well-prepared, savory, and creamy.

 Calling them “good” might be a stretch, and this dish is not even remotely worth $13.
 That’s not a typo, these are thirteen dollars.
 If these were $4-5, we’d recommend them.
 They’re a no-go for this price.